Amanda Downum: Personal life

-Amanda Downum is married to Joshua Hackett and they both reside in a home near Austin, Texas.
-She has traveled to Indonesia, and Micronesia and has spent time in Missouri, Arizona, California, and Colorado.
-Although Downum does not speak often on politics or religion in any of her blogs or interviews, some of the organizations and associations that are supported by her include The National Association to Protect Children, RAINN, Lambda Legal and Amnesty International.
+Amanda Downum resides in a home near Austin, Texas.
+She has traveled to Indonesia and Micronesia and has spent time in Missouri, Arizona, California, and Colorado.
+Although Downum does not speak often on politics or religion in any of her blogs or interviews, some of the organizations and associations that she supports include The National Association to Protect Children, RAINN, Lambda Legal, and Amnesty International.
 Among other things, Downum creates jewelry for her brand Still So Strange Studios; her interests also include rock climbing and cooking.